RenderKit/embree/doc/src/api.md

 `rtcGetGeometryUserData` to get the user data pointer of some geometry.
 All functions that are allowed to be used during device side rendering are marked in the API reference.

+The `RTC_SYCL_KERNEL` kernel attribute is required for each kernel that invokes ray traversal.

 Have a look at the [Minimal] tutorial for a minimal SYCL example.